-On the way north from Khon Kaen we will stop to meet the urban monkeys that live in Kumphawapi's town center and visit a weaving village before heading to Ban Chiang, the site of an enigmatic civilization that dates back as far as 3600 BC and began working bronze about 2000 BC: long before any other location in East Asia.
+On the way north from Khon Kaen we will stop to meet the urban monkeys that live in Kumphawapi’s town center and visit a weaving village before heading to Ban Chiang, the site of an enigmatic civilization that began making bronze tools around 2000 BC; long before any other known place in East Asia.
 The myriad artifacts unearthed here, most famously the iconic burnt ocher swirl pottery, rewrote the history books and today can be seen both inside the excellent Ban Chiang National Museum and in situ at a burial ground excavation site.
-We'll also see how sticky rice baskets are woven.
-Then it's up to Nong Khai city, on the Mekong River, where we'll walk through the popular Tha Sadet Market, filled with bric-a-brac from Thailand, China, and other countries.
+We’ll also see how sticky rice baskets are woven.
+Then it’s up to Nong Khai city, on the Mekong River, where we’ll walk through the popular Tha Sadet Market, filled with bric-a-brac from Thailand, China, and other countries.

 Overnight in Nong Khai